juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Clean chart
 * Sizing
 	* Buy at the breakout high of the consolidation
+		* Sell at the bottom of the consolidation
 	* Sell partially at the day's high as it may be a double top
-	* Add if the stock breakout to the day's high
+		* Add if the stock breakout to the day's high, add to the position
-	* Buy when it breaks day's high
 			* Sell into strength
 		* Use half of the most recent spike as risk if can not be sold into strength
-	* Sell at the bottom of the consolidation

 ## Long Strategy Premarket Breakout Pattern
 * Stock is consolidating in a small range premarket with resistance